 - Use either a stand mixer or an electric hand mixer.

 - Into the stand mixer bowl, add the butter.
 Using the paddle attachment, beat till butter turns smooth.

 - Add white sugar and brown sugar, beat till light and fluffy.
 Using a spatula, scrape down the sides and bottom of the bowl.

 - Add eggs, one at a time and beat well after each addition.

 - Add vanilla extract and beat for a few seconds.
-Scrap down the sides and bottom of the bowl- this is for even mixing.
+Scrape down the sides and bottom of the bowl- this is for even mixing.